devcer/CapShun/CONTRIBUTING.md

 # Contributing Guidelines:

-We welcome all contributions to the GATK project.
+We welcome all contributions to the CapShun project.
 The contribution can be a [issue report](https://github.com/devcer/CapShun/issues) or a [pull request](https://github.com/devcer/CapShun/pulls)..

 ## Contribution workflow: